Joe Haden: 2016

-On September 18, Haden recorded four combined tackles, found pass deflections, and intercepted Baltimore Ravens' quarterback Joe Flacco twice, as the Browns were defeated, 25–20.
+On September 18, Haden recorded four combined tackles, found pass deflections, and intercepted Ravens quarterback Joe Flacco twice, as the Browns were defeated, 25–20.
 On October 9, he collected a season-high seven combined tackles in the Browns' 33–13 loss to the New England Patriots.
 During a Week 2 loss to the Ravens, he recorded a tackle and two pass deflections, and intercepted Ravens' quarterback Joe Flacco, as the Browns lost, 28–7.
 It marked his third interception of the season, all three coming off of Flacco.
 He finished the season with a total of 48 combined tackle (37 combined), 11 pass deflections, and three interceptions in 13 games and 13 starts.

 2017

 On August 30, 2017, Haden was released by the Browns after seven seasons with the team.
 The release took place after many attempts to trade him and Haden reportedly refused to take a reduced salary, from $11 million to $7 million, to stay with the Browns.